json-schema-org/json-schema-spec/adr/2022-08-decouple-from-ietf.md

 ## Context and Problem Statement

-Currently JSON Schema follows the IETF Internet-Draft (I-D) process for spec development and releases but aren't associated with IETF in any way.
-Our perceived involvement with IETF causes confusion and misunderstanding within our community in the cases were our needs and the realities of our situation deviate from the IETF process.
+Currently JSON Schema loosely follows the IETF Internet-Draft (I-D) process for spec development and releases but isn't associated with IETF in any way.
+Our perceived involvement with IETF causes confusion and misunderstanding within our community in the cases were our practices and the realities of our situation deviate from the typical IETF I-D process.

 ## Decision Drivers

 * IETF's draft versioning system doesn't work for JSON Schema and we stopped using it to version our releases a while ago.
-We now use a date based version and even have more than one draft submission per release (the initial release and the patch release).
+We now use date based versioning and even have more than one draft submission per release (the initial release and the patch release).
 * The IETF process is optimized for working on a draft until it's done and then